|9-73.010||Immigration Violations—Supervisory Responsibility|

 [cited in USAM 9-73.520]

-In a criminal case, the United States Attorney should not, as part of a plea agreement or an agreement to testify, or for any other reason, promise an alien that he/she will not be deported, without prior authorization from the INS District Director.
-See also USAM 9-15.800, which requires that such agreements be approved by the Assistant Attorney General of the Criminal Division, and USAM 9-16.000 which provides additional general information relating to plea agreements in criminal cases.
+In a criminal case, the United States Attorney should not, as part of a plea agreement or an agreement to testify, or for any other reason, promise an alien that he/she will not be removed, without prior authorization from the Department of Homeland Security and the Assistant Attorney General of the Criminal Division.
+See USAM 9-15.800 and USAM 9-16.020 which provides additional general information relating to plea agreements in criminal cases.

 9-73.520 - Immigration Violations—Deportation of Criminal Aliens